Governance in Moonbeam¶

 With great power comes great responsibility.
 Some important parameters to understand before engaging with Moonbeam's governance include:

 - Proposals — actions or items being proposed by token holders.
 This need to be seconded by other users in order to move to referendum

 - Referendum — when the most seconded proposal is voted on by the community.
-There can a maxmium of five active referendum at a time unless there is an emergency referendum in progress
+There can be a maximum of five active referenda at a time unless there is an emergency referendum in progress

 - Launch period — how often new public referenda are launched

 - Voting period — time token holders have to vote for a referendum (duration of a referendum)

 - Voting — referenda are voted on by token holders on a stake and conviction weighted basis.
 Convictions refer to the time that token holders wish to lock their tokens when voting: the longer they are locked, the more weight their vote has.
 Referenda that pass are subject to delayed enactment so that people who disagree with the direction of the decision have time to exit the network

 - Enactment period — time between a proposal being approved and enacted (make law).
 It is also the minimum period necessary to lock funds to propose an action

 - Lock period — time (after the proposal enactment) that the tokens of the winning voters are locked.
 Users can still use this tokens for staking or voting

 - Delegation — act of transfering your voting power to another account for up to a certain conviction